History of Lester Holt in Timeline

 Lester Holt

-Lester Holt is an American news anchor currently leading NBC Nightly News, NBC Nightly News Kids Edition, and Dateline NBC.
-He took over as the permanent anchor of NBC Nightly News on June 18, 2015, after Brian Williams' demotion.
-Notably, Holt is the first Black male solo anchor for a major network evening newscast, following in the path of Max Robinson.
+Lester Holt is an American news anchor currently headlining NBC Nightly News, NBC Nightly News Kids Edition, and Dateline NBC.
+He became the permanent anchor of NBC Nightly News on June 18, 2015, after Brian Williams' demotion.
+Holt holds the distinction of being the first Black male solo anchor for a major network newscast, following in the footsteps of Max Robinson.
+His career highlights his prominence in broadcast journalism and his role as a leading figure in American news media.

 On March 8, 1959, Lester Don Holt Jr. was born.
-He is now an American news anchor.
+He would later become a prominent American news anchor.

 In 1977, Lester Holt graduated from Cordova High School in Rancho Cordova.